BalazsNagyNET/comingsoonpage-plugin-for-nopcommerce/README.md

 # Coming Soon Page Plugin for nopCommerce
-Plugin to Override Store Closed Page with a Coming Soon Page.
+Plugin to Override Store Closed Page with a Coming Soon (Maintenance) Page.

 Setup: